pranav-prakash/jmtpfs/README.md

 that will automatically run the above using a shell script upon launching the app.

+##Uninstalling

+The only thing created is the binary in `/usr/local/bin/jmtpfs`

+You can either delete this manually or run `make uninstall` which does the same thing for you.

 ##Performance and implementation notes:

 Libmtp (and I assume the MTP protocol itself) doesn't support seeking within a